eslint/eslint/docs/rules/no-redeclare.md

-# no redeclare
+# Disallow Redeclaring Variables

-Re-declaring variables can lead to confusion and decrease readability of your code.
+In JavaScript, it's possible to redeclare the same variable name using `var`.
+This can lead to confusion as to where the variable is actually declared and initialized.

 ## Rule Details